daiscog/ngx-http-request-state/libs/http-request-state/README.md

 An Angular library for wrapping HttpClient responses with loading & error information.

-Allows observing the whole lifecycle of HTTP requests as a single observable stream, simplifying handling of loading, loaded & error states.
+Allows observing the whole lifecycle of HTTP requests as a single observable stream of state changes, simplifying handling of loading, loaded & error states.

 ## API